If you have any further questions regarding the award, competition and submission process please send us an email to email@example.com.

 Can team members be from different schools - or even from different countries or continents?

-YES, teams can be formed across schools, countries and even continents BUT it is the school and country of the team captain that defines the origin of the project.
+YES, teams can be formed across schools, countries and even continents BUT it is the school and country of the team captain that defines the region of the project will be submitted to.

 If we are participating as a team with different schools, can we have only one teacher from any of the schools?